mimoduo/mimogear/docs/pug/mixins.md

 ##Adding a New Mixin

 To add a new mixin, first create a pug file within /src/pug/mixins/.
-The pug.js site contains some awesome documentation on [how to create a mixin](https://pugjs.org/language/mixins.html).
-After you've successfully created your mixin, make sure to add it to your desired template within pug/templates.
+The pug.js site contains some awesome documentation on [how to create and use a mixin](https://pugjs.org/language/mixins.html).
+After you've successfully created your mixin, make sure to add it to your desired template near the very top of the file:

 ```pug
 include mixins/symbol.pug